 Figuring out what you want to remember most about your own wedding day actually helps you, in two different ways.
-First, it helps you prioritize your time, energy, money and efforts into things that are truly meaningful to you (and give you permission to skip what's not).
+First, it allows you to prioritize your time, energy, money, and efforts into things that are truly meaningful to you while giving you permission to skip what's not.
 And second, it gives you time to create strategies (and practice them) to assist you in remembering your important things.

-Your wedding day, as you already know, will be a whirlwind of activity, people, and high emotion— that's all good.
-But it will be hard to hone in on that that detail, that song, that moment in your wedding ceremony if you don't prepare ahead of time.
+Your wedding day, as you already know, will be a whirlwind of activity, people, and high emotion—all good and to be expected.
+But it will be hard to hone in on that minuscule detail, that song, that singular moment in your wedding ceremony, if you don't prepare ahead of time.

 It's easier to do than you think.
 In fact, all it takes is 12 seconds to create a lifelong memory.
-Yep, just 12 seconds.
+Yep, just a whopping 12 seconds.

 Done.
 Happiness hardwired, your special memory saved in your memory bank.
-All completed by being fully, fully present for just 12 straight seconds.
-(For a lot more detail, check out his book.)
+All completed by being fully present for just 12 straight seconds.

 Will your wedding day be a buzz of activity?
 You bet.
 Can you find 12 seconds to genuinely focus on what's important to you, as it's happening?
-Please do, so your memories can be vivid, fresh, and alive within you forever.
+Absolutely!
+Doing so will ensure that your memories will be vivid, fresh, and alive within you forever.